Skip Bafalis: Congress

+Later career

-He was not a candidate for re-election to the Ninety-eighth Congress in 1982, but was an unsuccessful gubernatorial nominee, having been defeated by the then incumbent Bob Graham, a Democrat from Miami.
+Bafalis was not a candidate for re-election to the Ninety-eighth Congress in 1982, but was an unsuccessful gubernatorial nominee, having been defeated by the then incumbent Bob Graham, a Democrat from Miami.
 According to GovTrack, Bafalis missed 8 percent of the roll call votes during his years of service in Congress, but the percent of missed votes reached 80 percent in the second quarter of 1982 when he was campaigning for governor.
-After his congressional tenure, he worked as a governmental affairs consultant.
-He tried to make a comeback in 1988 when he ran in the Republican primary for Florida's 13th congressional district.
-Bafalis had represented much of the territory in this new district, including Fort Myers, during his initial stint in Congress.
+After his congressional tenure, he worked as a lobbyist and governmental affairs consultant.
+He tried to make a comeback in 1988 when he ran in the Republican primary for Florida's 13th congressional district when incumbent Connie Mack III gave it up to run for Senate.
+Bafalis had represented much of this district, including Fort Myers, during his initial stint in Congress.
 He lost in the primary runoff, however, to Lee County Commissioner Porter Goss.

-Personal life
+Personal life and death

-As of 2011, Bafalis resides outside Washington, D.C., in Fairfax, Virginia.
-He is a partner at the Arlington-based government affairs firm Alcalde & Fay.
-Bafalis has three children, Renee Louise Bafalis, Gregory Louis Bafalis, and Joshua Evan Bafalis.
-His wife is Charlotte Maria Bafalis.
+As of 2011, Bafalis resided outside Washington, D.C., in Fairfax, Virginia.
+He was a partner at the Arlington-based government affairs firm Alcalde & Fay.
+Bafalis had three children, Renee Louise Bafalis, Gregory Louis Bafalis, and Joshua Evan Bafalis.
+His wife was Charlotte Maria Bafalis.

+Bafalis died in Fairfax Station, Virginia, March 10, 2023, at the age of 93.